-- Install the stove in accordance with 24 CFR, Part 3280 (HUD) - An outside air kit must be used in all mobile home installations.
-See page 12 for details. - Permanently attach the stove to your mobile home's floor.
-Use the shipping clips that came with the stove and fasteners long enough to attach securely to the subfloor.
+- Install the stove in accordance with 24 CFR, Part 3280 (HUD) - An outside air kit must be used in all mobile home installations. - Permanently attach the stove to your mobile home's floor.
+Request stove hold down clips from your dealer, or attach through the threaded leveling leg hole.
 (The clips and fastener heads may be painted to minimize visibility).

-Figure 11 - Lock Down Detail
+Figure 10 - Lock Down Detail

-Install a Mobile Home Chimney & Connector Kit\.
+Install a Mobile Home Chimney & Connector Kit.